 Cochlear implants work differently than hearing aids, taking sounds from the environment, processing them, and delivering them to the inner ear hearing organ (cochlea) via electrical pulses.
 This allows patients to have access to speech sounds and allows their brain to begin processing these electrical pulses into what we know as words.

-During surgery, Dr. Disher will also attempt to preserve any residual hearing a patient may have by utilizing new state of the art technology, known as the AIM system created by Advanced Bionics.
-This system provides Dr. Disher with live time feedback regarding the integrity of anatomical structures within the cochlea during insertion.
+During surgery, Dr. Disher will also attempt to preserve any residual hearing a patient may have by utilizing new state-of-the-art technology, known as the AIM system created by Advanced Bionics.
+This system provides Dr. Disher with real-time feedback regarding the integrity of anatomical structures within the cochlea during insertion.

 If you think you or a loved one may be a cochlear implant candidate, contact our office and schedule an evaluation.